Skip to main content

 View larger map

 Yeovil is a large town in Somerset with a population of 49,700 (ONS Census 2021).
 The postcode area for Yeovil is BA20.
 You'll need your full postcode when getting quotes from MCS-certified installers.
 Based on satellite data for this location, a 4kWp solar system generates approximately 4,032 kWh per year (1008 kWh/kWp).
-Somerset ranks #7 in the UK for solar yield, making Yeovil an excellent location for solar panels.
+Somerset ranks #7 in the UK for solar yield, which puts Yeovil among the better places in the country to fit panels.

 Save on Electricity Bills